Right-To-Know information available on all campuses

-If the number of students who completed a Gainful Employment Program during the award year was less than ten, for privacy reasons, the college or university should not disclose to the public the median debt amounts and the on-time completion rates.
+If the number of students who completed a Gainful Employment Program during the award year was less than 10, for privacy reasons the college or university should not disclose to the public the median debt amounts and the on-time completion rates.

 Because placement rate information is reported based on system standards and methodology, total employment and related employment rates are not disclosed if the number of students employed is less than six.

-For more information on the data collected on each programs disclosure form, please click here.
+For more information on the data collected on each program disclosure form, please click here.